scrapy/scrapy-bench/README.md

 * `--upload_result` option to upload the results to local codespeed for better comparison.
 * A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.
 * A micro benchmark that tests extraction using css from a collection of html pages.
+* A micro benchmark that tests extraction using xpath from a collection of html pages

 ## Installation